James Baby: Biography

 He was born Jacques Bâby, the son of Jacques Bâby dit Duperon, to a prosperous family in Detroit in 1763.
-His last name is pronounced "Baw-bee" and has been anglicized in different lines (e.g. Baubie, Bauby).
-He was educated in Upper Canada (i.e., what is now the province of Ontario), where his uncle, François Bâby, lived.
+His last name is pronounced "Baw-bee" and has been anglicized in different lines (e.g., Baubie, Bauby).
+He was educated in Quebec, where his uncle, François Bâby, lived.
 In 1792, he was appointed to the Executive Council and Legislative Council of Upper Canada and became lieutenant for Kent County.
 In 1793, he was appointed judge in the Western District.

 After the Jay Treaty in 1795, the Bâby family left the Detroit area and moved to Sandwich (now Windsor).
-(Today his house is owned by the Ontario Heritage Trust and is used for government offices.)
+(Today, his house is owned by the Ontario Heritage Trust and is used for government offices.)
 Over the years, the family acquired large amounts of land in the western region of Upper Canada.
 Bâby was put in charge of the 1st Kent militia.
 During the War of 1812, Sandwich was seized by the Americans, and Bâby was later taken prisoner at the Battle of the Thames.
 During the American occupation, his property suffered extensive damage.